rolivencia/de_dust2_largo/README.md

 Contributions to refactor and improve the CSGO port were made by Maxwell Ruiz, aka [WorstAquaPlayer](https://steamcommunity.com/id/AquaPlayer).

+**Version 1.1 - 02/04/2020**

+Complete map rework.
+Adapted geometry and lightning to resemble the original de_dust2_largo from CS 1.6.

 **Version 1.0 - 26/12/2020 (15th anniversary)**

 Supported playing modes: